Menu

 If we are scaling the MAF, wideband lambda sensors pose no issues.
 When we scale the MAF we are just making the signal accurate.
 We are not trying to adjust the tune of the engine ie adding more or less fuel.

-However when the car is constantly looking at the AFR, piggyback units which alter the MAF sensor signal to change the AFRs will probably be of limited use.
+However when the car is constantly looking at the AFR, piggyback units which alter the MAF sensor signal to change the AFRs will probably be of limited/no use.
 In these cases we either need to go into the car’s ECU itself and alter the AFR targets or we need to use a device which can control the fuel injectors completely independently of the car’s ECU.

 Video